openordu/ordu-blog/what-is-open-source-and-why-is-it-better.md

 with perfect diligence, defining the praxes and precedents of it, and making it available for acculturation, takes a bite out of appropriation.
-It doesn't just pay it lip-service by a technical and legal loophole, open-sourcing a culture, like open-sourcing software, eliminates the number of imitators because they can just get the real T.
+It doesn't just pay it lip-service by a technical and legal loophole, open-sourcing a culture, like open-sourcing software, eliminates the number of imitators because they can just get the real detailed information.

 In our modern world, especially in North America, we are in a culture which produces people who are longing and yearning for connection to something deeply rooted.
 If you don't give them good information, they will imitate what they see and fill in the holes.

 It's bigger than simply the idea that indigenous people have nicer ceremonies and we want them too.
 Often I see reconstructions looking like American-Indian lookalikes, replacing warpaint with runes and headdresses with leather dangles.
 A great number of American-Indians perform ceremony in suits or jeans because materialism is a western ideal.
-The clothes making the man is not a tenant of cultures which are dwelling in the same place where the homeland of their language was fo
+The clothes making the man is not a tenant of cultures which are dwelling in the same place as the homeland of their language.

+Therefore, acculturation to something new and complex involves changing fundamental ideas at the root of your worldview.
+We cannot control, nor do we wish to control, what other people do with this repository.
+What we can do is place restrictions on closing these texts, make sure the texts contain valuable and accurate information, and promote a certain set of attitudes that when held creates a sacred and respectable Celtic Paganism within most people.

+### Acculturation

+The process of acculturating to this